Rohyoh/Webpage/README.md

 STEP 2: ENVIRONMENT VARIABLES CONFIGURATION (.env)
 ----------------------------------------------------------------
-The server.js file looks for sensitive variables that are not in the code.
-Create a file named ".env" (without quotes) in the root of the project.
 Copy and paste the following content into .env and fill in your details:

     # Server Port (defaults to 3001 :D)